chakAs3/storybook-vue-custom-render/README.md

 ### Vue render function h()

-The story is rendered using the `h()` function. the render function here is the usual vue `render()` function, similar to the one we use Vue component.
+The story is rendered using the `h()` function. the render function here is the usual vue `render()` function, similar to the one you define in a typical Vue component.

 ```javascript
 export const HRenderFunction: Story = {